glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

 `pypodcaster` is meant to be one of the simplist podcast publishers available.
 It generates a standard RSS feed based on the ID3 tags of media files in a given directory.
 Podcast media can be served from a public-facing HTML server or hosted from the Public folder in Dropbox.

-## Installation (not available yet)

-    pip install pypodcaster

-If you do not have `pip` installed on your system, pypodcaster can be installed using `easy_install`.

-    easy_install pypodcaster

 ## Setup